miska-olin/TUTAMUChAM/README.md

-# TAMUChAM
+# TUTAMUChAM
-Texas A&M University Chamber Aerosol Model
+TUTAMU Chamber Aerosol Model

 Aerosol dynamics model for chamber experiments used in Matlab.